 - 1081 John Robert Bell Dr, Johnson City, TN 37601

-The 2018 spring commencement program will be available in digital PDF form approximately one week prior to the ceremony.
+The 2018 spring commencement program will be available in digital PDF form prior to the ceremony.
 Hard copies will be available on the night of the ceremony.

 The 2018 spring commencement ceremony can be viewed here once streaming begins.

 Please be advised that beach balls, balloons, silly string, signs and confetti are not permitted on the Mini-Dome floor.

 All graduates are expected to dress professionally and comfortably.
 Gentlemen wear dark dress pants and dress shirts.
 Ladies wear dresses or blouses with skirts or dark dress pants.
 Wear comfortable but nice shoes (no flip flops, tennis shoes, or spiked heels).
 Participating students must wear regalia.
 It is best to take your gown out of the plastic bag and hang it up before wearing.
 No one other than the degree candidates will be allowed on the floor during the ceremony.
 Participating students are not permitted to leave during the ceremony so please be aware of this time commitment if you are planning celebration activities afterward.
 Please leave personal belongings with family or friends.
 Distracting items such as balloons, silly string, confetti, and signs are not permitted on the Mini-Dome floor.